 Avocados have beneficial monounsaturated fatty acids that prevent chronic diseases like cardiovascular diseases.

-Well, of course, Avocados are not the holy grail of fruits.
-Everything, when consumed excessively, has a side effect.
+Avocados are not the holy grail of fruits and share side effects when consumed excessively.

 1. Gastrointestinal Effects